 Building Packages

 To work with packages in RStudio you use the Build pane, which includes a variety of tools for building and testing packages.
-While iteratively developing a package in RStudio, you typically use the Build and Reload command to re-build the package and reload it in a fresh R session:
+While iteratively developing a package in RStudio, you typically use the Install command to re-build the package and reload it in a fresh R session:

-The Build and Reload command performs several steps in sequence to ensure a clean and correct result:
+The Install command performs several steps in sequence to ensure a clean and correct result:

-function to generate code for exported C++ functions - Unloads any existing version of the package (including shared libraries if necessary).
+to generate code for exported C++ functions, - Unloads any existing version of the package (including shared libraries if necessary),

 - Builds and installs the package using